chony2k/prueba/readme.txt

 	- A view or Python script to import the CSV content into the database.

 	    A python script was created to do this.
 It leverages the CSV library, which speed up the process of splitting lines into discrete values.
 	    To run the script, open a shell console in the root of the prohject and type python importer.py

+	    Before running the script, edit it and update the path to your project.

 	- A view to calculate the the total number of words in the phrases.